A. Schema format¶

 </schema>

-child element, and an optional number of additional <attribute>
+A <node> element contains a required <name> child element, an optional <description> child element, and an optional number of additional <attribute> child elements:

 XML layout HED node element.